-- The school holds a supply of paracetamol tablets which will be issued to those pupils on request, whose parents have signed a consent form - The school will only administer paracetamol to those pupils requesting analgesics. - If ibuprofen is the analgesic of choice, then pupils/parents will be advised that a dose could be taken before school (ibuprofen is effective for six hours); if required the school will 'top up' the pain relief with paracetamol.
+The school holds a supply of paracetamol tablets/paracetamol suspension which will be issued to those pupils as appropriate and whose parents have signed a consent form

-- When a pupil requests pain relief, staff will first check maximum dosages and when the previous dose was taken.
+- The school will only administer paracetamol and not ibuprofen to those pupils requesting analgesics. - If ibuprofen is the analgesic of choice, then pupils/parents will be advised that a dose could be taken before school (ibuprofen is effective for six hours); if required the school will 'top up' the pain relief with paracetamol. - When a pupil requests pain relief, staff will first check appropriate dosage and when the previous dose was taken.
 Parents will be contacted for confirmation.
 If parents are unavailable, a dose will not usually be given before 12:30pm or after 1pm. - A record will be made of all doses given.